SModelS/smodels/docs/manual/source/BasicInput.rst

 .. image:: images/xsecBlock.png
    :width: 100%

-The above example shows the cross-section for :math:`pp \rightarrow \tilde{\tau}_1^- + \tilde{\nu}_{\tau}`
+The above example shows the cross section for :math:`pp \rightarrow \tilde{\tau}_1^- + \tilde{\nu}_{\tau}`
 at a center-of-mass energy of 8 TeV and at leading order.
-The only information used by SModelS are the center-of-mass energy, the outgoing particle PDGs, the cross-section value and the QCD order. *If the input file contains two cross-sections for the same process  but at different QCD orders, only the highest order will be used.*
+The only information used by SModelS are the center-of-mass energy, the outgoing particle PDGs, the cross section value and the QCD order. *If the input file contains two cross sections for the same process  but at different QCD orders, only the highest order will be used.*

-* **Reading of cross-sections from an input file is implemented by the** `getXsecFromSLHAFile <../../../documentation/build/html/theory.html#theory.crossSection.getXsecFromSLHAFile>`_ **method**
+* **Reading of cross sections from an input file is implemented by the** `getXsecFromSLHAFile <../../../documentation/build/html/theory.html#theory.crossSection.getXsecFromSLHAFile>`_ **method**